estridge2014/Amazon_Vine_Analysis/README.md

 ### Shortened analysis description

+Reference Amazon Vine Analysis ETL [here](https://github.com/estridge2014/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb)

-For this analysis I've created an AWS RDS database with tables in PgAdmin (an open source management tool for PostgreSQL).
+I've created an AWS RDS database with tables in PgAdmin (an open source management tool for PostgreSQL).
 I extracted data from the reviews of entire US digital music purchases dataset from amazon into a spark DataFrame.
 Then transformed the DataFrame into four separate DataFrames that matched table schema in PgAdmin.
 The four dataframes are shown below.

 #### Customers DF